cypress-io/cypress-documentation/content/api/commands/intercept.md

 })
 ```

-Or to stub headers, status code, and body all at once:
+Stub headers, status code, and body all at once:

 ```js
 cy.intercept('/not-found', {